-Royal Palm Capital, LLC maintains an investment portfolio, consisting primarily of MBS investments, for its own benefit.
+Royal Palm Capital, LLC maintains an investment portfolio, consisting primarily of MBS investments and shares of Orchid common stock, for its own benefit.
 Royal Palm Capital, LLC and its wholly-owned subsidiaries are collectively referred to as "Royal Palm."

 COVID-19 Impact